When it comes to email marketing, there’s a lot to consider. We’ve got you covered with these top 12 email marketing tips.

 You’ve probably heard the term “subscriber segmentation.”
 It refers to grouping your subscribers into groups based on their interests and behavior so that you can send them more relevant content, offers, and other messages.

-This is an integral part of email marketing because it allows you to target your audience with personalized emails.
+This is an integral part of email marketing because it lets you target your audience with personalized emails.

 You can also use this technique to create multiple versions of your emails, such as a welcome email, a thank you email, and a follow-up email.